 define( 'WP_DEBUG_LOG', true );

-Then you can navigate to the WPO365 Options page and the box for enable Debug Mode.
 You should now find the WordPress debug.log in the wp-content directory.
+There is a possibility that your website hoster has diverted debug / error output to a standard PHP log file.
+In this case you may need to ask your hoster where you can find the latest debug / error logs.
 Once everything is working correctly you should turn this logging of because the file quickly grows and nobody wants a server running out of diskspace.

 If the plugin silently fail, there is an ever so slight chance that the key NONCE_SALT is missing in your wp-config.php file.